 Student Coach/Team Captain

 Student Coach and Team Captain Arik Shurygin started fencing saber at age 13.
-He has won gold medals as a youth and jr. fencer and is a very successful junior high competitive level fencer.
+He has won gold medals as a youth and jr. fencer and is a very successful junior competitive level fencer.
 He understands the developing youth and competitive fencer from personal experience.
 He is actively involved with mentoring and teaching.
 His certifications include:

 Member of: U.S. Fencing Association